10 Incredibly Healthy Soccer Snacks!

 4. A real satisfying snack of an easy home-made trail mix goes a long way.
 You can create your own sweet and savory mix and pack it with healthy, all-natural ingredients:

-6. For a big nutrition boost, frozen yogurt tubes are great grab-and-go snack.
+6. For a big nutrition boost, frozen yogurt tubes are a great grab-and-go snack.
 They are easy to keep cold in a cooler and they travel very well.

 7. A fruit salad of crunchy bite-sized mandarin oranges, peaches, apples or pears is fresher, more flavorful and always very popular.
 Toss it with just the right amount of wildflower honey and see how they like it.